opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 To run selenium based integration tests, download and export the firefox web-driver to your PATH.
 Also, run `node scripts/build_opensearch_dashboards_platform_plugins.js` or `yarn start` before running the tests.
 This is essential to generate the bundles.

+The integration tests take advantage of [npm "pre" scripts](https://docs.npmjs.com/cli/v9/using-npm/scripts) to run a node based SAML IdP for integration tests related to SAML authentication.
+This will run a background process that listens on port 7000.

 ## Submitting Changes

 See [CONTRIBUTING](CONTRIBUTING.md).